mjeronimo/carma2/README.md

 * Sample usage of the rclcpp node, such as using a message filter
 * Sample usage from a CARMA node of a transform listener (doesn't need the rclcpp_node)
-* Review all usages of timers.
-Create timers in on_configure and then deactivate and reactivate them, without using our own member variables (like "active_").
-ROS 2 timers support cancel() and reset().
+* Create timers in on_configure and then deactivate (cancel) and reactivate (reset) them, without using our own member variables (like "active").
-    Can use these methods in on_activate (reset) and on_deactivate(cancel)?
-See out the ROS 2 example at demo_nodes_cpp/src/timers/reuse_timer.cpp.
 * Make the show_image variable a node parameter in camera_driver_client, so it can be configured by the launch script
 * Parameterize the launch script so that it can optionally display the output window (default to not displaying the output window so that it works in a Docker container)